 HELEN BASHFORD YOGA

-With an education and career in psychology and mental health, I have a particular interest in yoga as a therapeutic tool for mental health.
+With an education and career in psychology and mental health, I have a particular interest in yoga as a therapeutic tool for mental health, especially conditions such as anxiety, trauma and PTSD.
 Yoga is soothing for the nervous system and body, and calming for the mind.
 A regular practice can significantly help mental health and lead to improvements in areas such as stress, anxiety, depression, trauma/PTSD, bereavement, and insomnia.

-As well as teaching from my studio in Shortlands near Beckenham, I also teach community yoga classes around Bromley for Women's Aid and the London Ambulance Service.
-I teach a trauma informed yoga class with the charity One in Four.
-I teach a weekly yoga class at Breeze Yoga in Beckenham.
+As well as teaching from my studio in Shortlands near Beckenham, I also teach a trauma informed yoga class with the charity One in Four.
+I teach the first team at Bromley FC, and a weekly yoga class at Breeze Yoga in Beckenham.
 If you are interested in me teaching at your workplace or community group please feel free to get in touch.

 How can yoga help me?

 Modern day life is all about the rush.
 Most of us are permanently busy and do not prioritise rest.
 Our physiology and brain are not designed to cope under these conditions, and without rest we will eventually become burnt out, overwhelmed, depressed, anxious, or ill.
 Once our systems are overwhelmed it can feel like we are driving with one foot revving on the accelerator and the other foot slamming on the brake.
 Pain and illness often follow.
 It is estimated that stress causes or contributes to over 80% of disease.

 Yoga is incredibly powerful at counteracting the impact of stress, and giving our body and minds the chance to slow down and restore.
 Yoga practices can take our body into something known as The Relaxation Response, which is a physiology state in which the body recuperates from the stress of the day.
 This is not the same state as sleep.
 Sleep is incredibly important of course, but on its own it is not enough; our bodies and minds also need wakeful rest.